KaiyuanGao/relation_extraction/README.md

 # relation_extraction
 A Repository for one of NLP tasks---relation extraction, with different implementations.

-**To make clear, this project has several different implementationswith detailed separate README.md**
+**To make clear, this project has several different implementations with detailed separate README.md**

-**Also, this this project is still in process.**
+**Also, this project is still in process.**

 ## Requirements
 - Python 3